corentinpradier/collective-motion/README.md

-# Murmuration Simulation (Vicsek Model)
+# Vicsek Model: A Simulation of Collective Motion

-This project simulates the collective behavior of a group of agents (birds) using a model inspired by the Vicsek model.
+This project simulates the collective behavior of a group of agents (for example, birds) using a model inspired by the Vicsek model.
 The goal is to observe the emergence of collective behaviors, such as the formation of schools (of fish) or flocks (murmuration), from simple local rules.

 ![alt text](images/murmuration_exemple.png)